darinz/DL/02_Neural_Network/04_network_topologies.md

 2. Sum the weighted inputs and add the bias $`b_j`$.
 3. Apply the activation function $`f()`$ to get the output $`y_j`$.

+> **Intuition:** This is like every student in a class voting on every decision—lots of input, but not always the most efficient way to get things done!

 ### Matrix Form

+> **Annotation:** Matrix notation allows for efficient computation and is the foundation for deep learning libraries like NumPy, PyTorch, and TensorFlow.

 ```math
 \mathbf{y} = f(\mathbf{W}\mathbf{x} + \mathbf{b})